theopin/tp/docs/DeveloperGuide.md

     Shows the welcome message of CheatLogs
     ![](https://i.ibb.co/c14qrXf/image.png)
 2. List the preloaded cheatsheets
+    2. Prerequisites: Still in the same session as Step 1
     2. Test case: `/list`

     Expected output:
     Prints a table containing **12** cheatsheets, prompts the user to sort the result.
     Press any characters excluding 1 - 4 to exit the sorting mode
 3. Exit and restart the application
+    3. Prerequisites: Still in the same session as Step 2
     3. Test case:
         - `/exit`
         - `java -jar CheatLogs.jar`